microsoft/Ironclad/ironfleet/CONTRIBUTING.md

 your github user name along with the agreement.
 Once we have received the signed CLA, we'll review the request.

+# Code of Conduct
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # Housekeeping
 Your pull request should: